 Gatorade Zero is arguably the brand’s second-most popular product after regular Gatorade, and because it’s sugar-free consumers are often curious about if it’s good for you.
 Gatorade describes this product as “all of the electrolytes of Gatorade, with zero sugar.”

-In this article we’ll answer all of these questions and more as we review every ingredient in Gatorade Zero based on medical research to give our take on whether it’s good for you or not, compare it to regular Gatorade and document its effects on blood sugar with a real, unsponsored user’s review.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Gatorade Zero to give our take on whether or not it's good for you.

 Ingredient Analysis